Remember the last time you were actually surprised by a delightful experience from a customer service team?

 Companies invest a lot in building customer relationships and loyalty.
 Who wouldn’t want their customers to return for more purchases?
 Well, proactive customer engagement is a huge positive in terms of providing delightful customer experiences.

 Instead of having the customers contact you by phone and chats, you can answer their questions with self-service guides, live chat, and automated emails.
-So, proactive customer service is worth it and goes in sync with the reactive approach.
+You can use a customer service tool to streamline it for you and make it more efficient.

 Developing a Habit of Proactive Customer Support